Judiks/VoiceShipControl/README.md

 ### 4. Input Binding

 - Recognizer can be bound to keyboard or mouse buttons for convenience.

 ## Planned Future Features

-In future updates, we plan to introduce additional voice commands, including:
+In future updates, i plan to introduce additional voice commands, including:

-- Teleportation
-- Inverse teleportation
 - Televisor control
-- Switching views on the monitor
+- Insta murder of a player if you can tell his nickname? xD
+- Add an adequate selection of keys responsible for commands.
 - And others...
-You can send me ideas to my [discord account](https://discordapp.com/users/_judik_)
+(IDK) You can send me ideas to my [discord account](https://discordapp.com/users/_judik_)

-We are also considering integrating ChatGPT to enhance the voice ship assistant, allowing users to engage in conversations with in-game NPCs.

 ## Usage